 All students are dismissed at 3:20 pm.
-If it is absolutely necessary to leave school before the end of the school day, parents and guardians must notify the High School Secretary by either email or signed note.
+If it is necessary to leave school before the end of the school day, families must notify the High School Secretary by email or signed note.
 At the time of leaving, students must sign the register in the High School Office stating the reason for leaving.
 High School students may not leave the premises during the school day without notifying the Nurse or the High School Secretary and a Class Advisor.